DPO sees plot to disturb peace in Karak

 -

-DPO sees plot to disturb peace in KarakJanuary 26, 2017Print : Peshawar
+DPO sees plot to disturb peace in KarakJanuary 26, 2017Print : National